-British Values at Park Junior School School
+British Values and Ethos at Park Junior School

 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

 At Park Junior School these values are reinforced regularly through the concept of our ‘Golden Rules’ (Be Safe, Be Kind, Be Repectful and helpful) and our termly values (respect, kindness, perseverance, honesty, co-operation, responsibility) and in the following ways:

 - We have our own school council with elected representatives.